drpicox/david-rodenas.com/_notes/npm-update-dependencies.md

   - update
   - security
 date: 2016-09-04
-abstract: >
+description: >
-    Usually the package.json dependencies is large
-    and many times their dependencies become old.
+    Usually the package.json dependencies count is large and many times their dependencies become old.
     Use npm-check-dependencies to update them.
 snippet: |